-Q: Where does Sandalwood come from?
+Q: Where does sandalwood come from?

 In English it is called White Sandalwood or Yellow Sandalwood, depending on the age of the tree.
 An evergreen tree that grows only in the southern areas of India, Indonesia and somewhat in Australia, it grows to a medium height of 30 feet.
-After 15-20 years the oil collects in the heartwood, or the center of the trunk, but as the scent of sandalwood grows stronger, the color of the wood becomes more yellow.
-The value of the wood climbs higher, the older the tree.
+After 15-20 years the oil collects in the heartwood (the center of the trunk), but as the scent of sandalwood grows stronger, the color of the wood becomes more yellow.
+The older the tree, the higher the value of the wood.
 It is considered at its peak at 60 years old.

 When harvested, the heartwood is ground into powder and then steam-distilled into oil for use in cosmetics, soaps, candles, medicines and perfumes.
 The hard, yellow, outer wood is mostly used for carving statues and decorative articles such as combs, beads and boxes.

-Q: Why is the Sandal tree so important to the Vedic tradition?
+Q: Why is the sandal tree so important to the Vedic tradition?

 A: The Sandal tree is highly regarded in the Vedic texts, and the heartwood is considered to be sacred.
-It is said that chandana, or Indra's Sandalwood tree, scents the whole of paradise with its fragrance.
+It is said that Chandana, or Indra's Sandalwood tree, scents the whole of paradise with its fragrance.

-Q: What are the medicinal uses of Sandalwood oil or powder?
+Q: What are the medicinal uses of sandalwood oil or powder?

 In general it relieves Pitta dosha and helps balance the body after overexposure to the sun.
 The oil or the paste can help heal skin diseases such as infectious sores, ulcers, acne and rashes.
 Sandalwood powder helps smooth and cool the skin, and can be made into a paste, lotion or soap for cleansing, calming and hydrating sensitive or aging skin.

-Q: What is the effect of Sandalwood in aromas or incense?
+Q: What is the effect of sandalwood in aromas or incense?

 A: Sandalwood incense is made from rolling the paste of the sapwood on bamboo skewers by hand.
 The scent of Sandalwood essential oil or Sandalwood incense clarifies the mind and helps to awaken intelligence, and is often used as an aid for meditation.
 It calms the mind, soothes stress and nervous tension, and uplifts the mood.
 It is said to enliven courage, purpose, strength and happiness.